Credit: Halloween Nights of Lights

 Address: 55 Hedge Rd, Jacksons Point

-28. Go cycling on The Butter Tart Ride trail
+Go cycling on The Butter Tart Ride trail

-This popular cycling trail is a favorite for an active fall day.
+This popular cycling trail is a favourite for an active fall day.
 It involves paved and unpaved trails and bike-friendly streets, and fun stopping points where you can rest at parks and enjoy cafes in downtown Newmarket.